comprobo25/comprobo25.github.io/in-class/day13.md

 Next, go to ``Plugins``, then ``Visualization``, and then select ``Image View``.
 Select ``/camera/image_raw`` from the drop down menu.
 If you did this properly you should see the following on your screen.

-TODO: replace
+(Note: this is a screenshot from a simuated Neato.
+For this year, you will see an actual image!)
 ![Rqt_gui showing the Neato's simualated camera feed](day13images/rqtguiimage.png)

 Run the starter code and you'll see the dimensionality of the resultant ``numpy`` array as printed out in ``process_image``.
 You'll notice that the encoding of the image is bgr8 which means that the color channels of the 1024x768 image are stored in the order blue first, then green, then red.
 Each color intensity is an 8-bit value ranging from 0-255.

-If all went well, you should see an image that looks like this pop up on the screen.
+If all went well, you should see an image pop up on the screen that shows both the raw camera feed as well as a color filtered version of the image.

 > Note: a very easy bug to introduce into your opencv code is to omit the call to the function ``cv2.waitKey(5)``.
 This function gives the OpenCV GUI time to process some basic events (such as handling mouse clicks and showing windows).
 If you remove this function from the code above, check out what happens.

 ### Do some filtering based on color

-Our first step towards finding the ball in the field of view of the camera (which will ultimately allow us to track it), is to filter the image based on the color values of the pixels.
-We will be using the ``cv2.inRange`` function to create a binarized version of the image (meaning all pixels are either black or white) depending on whether they fall into the specified range.
-As an example, here is some code that would create a binary image where white pixels would correspond to brighter pixels in the original image, and black pixels would correspond to darker ones
+The color filtering image is produced sing the ``cv2.inRange`` function to create a binarized version of the image (meaning all pixels are either black or white) depending on whether they fall into the specified range.
+As an example, here is the code that creates a binary image where white pixels would correspond to brighter pixels in the original image, and black pixels would correspond to darker ones

 ```python
         self.binary_image = cv2.inRange(self.cv_image, (128,128,128), (255,255,255))